BlakeRain/blakerain.com/content/posts/new-site-and-blog.md

   - aws
 published: 2019-10-31T19:44:00.000Z
 cover: /content/new-site-and-blog/cover.jpg
----
+excerpt: |
   I have a new website and blog using the Ghost platform.
 Here I touch on the setup and the goals for this site.
 ---

 **tl;dr** New website using [Ghost](https://ghost.org/) was easy to set up.